TcMenu/documentation/content/products/arduino-libraries/tc-menu.md

         weight: 1
 ---

-TcMenu is a modular, IoT ready multi level menu library for Arduino, mbed and many more platforms supporting many input, display and IoT / remote interfaces.
+TcMenu is a modular, IoT ready multi level menu library for Arduino, mbed, Pico-SDK, mbed and many more platforms supporting many input, display and IoT / remote interfaces.
 It makes presenting configuration, status and operational information much easier.
-It is Apache licensed and commercial support is available from us.
+Apache licensed and therefore safe for commercial use.

 Start by [working out what information and state is to be represented]({{< relref "menu-item-types.md" >}}) in the [Designer UI]({{< relref "tcmenu-overview-quick-start.md" >}}).
 Take inspiration from the [Arduino menu examples](https://github.com/davetcc/tcMenuLib/tree/master/examples).
 Then, run [Code Generator]({{< relref "code-generator-and-plugins-guide.md" >}}) which outputs code for the selected board ready for use in an IDE.